NEWS & RESOURCES

 • Salary, hourly wages, bonuses and/or commission

-Michele Underhill, Manager of HR Client Services at XpanseHR, advises employers to determine what works best for their workforce when determining how to share their Total Rewards Compensation programs:
+Michele Underhill, Manager of HR Client Services at XpanseHR, advises employers to determine what works best for their workforce when determining how to share their total rewards programs:

-The important thing for employers to focus on is that they convey the value that they bring to their employees’ financial and overall well-being and the many benefits of being an employee at their company.
+The important thing for employers to focus on is that they convey the value that they bring to their employees’ financial and overall well-being.
+While employees often have a clear understanding of what they are being paid through routine pay statements, an annual total rewards statement can highlight the direct and indirect financial benefits of being an employee at their company.

 How XpanseHR Can Help

-XpanseHR’s Human Resource and Compensation experts help businesses build out, implement, and communicate Compensation and Total Rewards programs that work for their business and their workforce.
-To learn more, contact us at info@xpansehr.com or 610-614-5500..
+XpanseHR’s Human Resource and Compensation experts help businesses build out, implement, and communicate compensation and rewards programs that work for their business and their workforce.
+To learn more, contact us at info@xpansehr.com or 610-614-5500.